 March 2010

-ICARDA’s Board of Trustees commissioned an external review of Integrated Water and Land Management Program (IWLMP) in ICARDA.
-The review panel, comprising Prof. Luis Santos Pereira (Chair), Dr. Fatma Attia, Prof. Jim Oster, and Dr. Alia Gana visited the Center from 14-25 March 2009.
-They also visited ICARDA’s collaborative activities with NARS within the water benchmarks project in Jordan, Egypt and Syria.
+ICARDA’s Board of Trustees commissioned an external review of the Integrated Water and Land Management Program (IWLMP) in ICARDA.
+The review Panel, comprising Prof. Luis Santos Pereira (Chair), Dr. Fatma Attia, Prof. Jim Oster, and Dr. Alia Gana visited the Center from 14 to 25 March 2009.
+During this period they also visited ICARDA’s collaborative activities with NARS within the water benchmarks project in Jordan, Egypt and Syria.

 The Panel submitted their first draft report on 7th March 2010, which was reviewed by ICARDA for factual corrections.
+Several factual errors were identified and this information was provided to the Panel Chair.
 The Panel submitted their final report on 21st March 2010, with 13 un-numbered key recommendations included in the body of the report.
 These have been subsequently numbered for the purpose of responding to the recommendations.
 The Center’s response to these recommendations is provided below.
-Other suggestions and ideas were made by the panel, but not as formal recommendations.
+Other suggestions and ideas were made by the Panel, but not as formal recommendations.
 The Center will consider these, but they are not formally addressed in this response.

 Preamble